What if Your Uber or Lyft Car is Defective in Philadelphia?

 There are also certain circumstances when Uber or Lyft’s insurance policy does not cover you.
 For example, if a driver is not logged into the Uber or Lyft app, they may not be considered on-duty and may not be covered under the insurance policy.
 This means that the driver, passengers, pedestrians, and anyone involved in an accident with the driver cannot use the ridesharing company’s insurance policy to recover for any injuries.

-Additionally, if an Uber or Lyft driver has their application open but have not accepted a ride, they are covered under the insurance policy for each respective company.
-However, they will not be covered under the million dollar insurance policy.
+Additionally, if an Uber or Lyft driver has their application open but has not accepted a ride, they are covered under the insurance policy for each respective company.
+However, they will not be covered under the million-dollar insurance policy.
 Instead, they will be covered for $50,000 per person and $100,000 total for all injuries.
 It is also important to note that this insurance is only applicable if the driver’s insurance cannot cover the accident.

 The $1 million insurance coverage does apply once a ride has been accepted and until all passengers in the vehicle arrive at their destination.
 You should also be aware that Uber and Lyft are constantly adapting their insurance coverage to new situations.
 This means that the rules for coverage are subject to change for each company.
 It is also important to note that Pennsylvania may regulate the type of insurance that rideshare companies are required to procure.